History of Luton: Administrative history

 The ancient parish of Luton was the largest in Bedfordshire, covering some 15,435 acres (62.5 km2).
 The parish vestry was the principal body of local government for the area from medieval times until the nineteenth century.
 The parish of Luton was part of Flitt hundred.

 Under the Poor Law Amendment Act 1834 a Luton Poor Law Union was established on 16 April 1835, covering the parish of Luton and a number of nearby parishes, mostly in southern Bedfordshire, but including parts of Hertfordshire.
 A large new workhouse was built on Dunstable Road, opening in 1836.

 On 19 June 1850 a Local Board of Health was created for the town, being the town's first form of urban local government.
 The local board district only covered the township (effectively the built-up area of the town itself) and did not include the rest of the larger parish of Luton.
-The first elections were held to the new body in July 1850.
+After elections, the board held its first meeting on 12 August 1850 at the Cock Inn, and John Waller was appointed the first chairman.

-A Town Hall had been built in 1847 in a prominent position at the northern end of George Street, the town’s main thoroughfare.
-It had been built by a private company but was rented for meetings by the local board from its creation.
+A Town Hall had been built in 1847 in a prominent position at the northern end of George Street, the town's main thoroughfare.
+It had been built by a private company but was later rented for meetings by the local board.
 The local board later purchased the building in 1874.

 Under the Public Health Acts of 1872 and 1875, urban and rural sanitary districts were created.
 The Luton Local Board (based at the Town Hall) acted as the urban sanitary authority for the town itself, whilst the Luton Board of Guardians (based at the Workhouse) acted as the rural sanitary authority for the rest of the poor law union, including the rural parts of Luton parish outside the local board district.

-On 25 February 1876 Luton became a municipal borough.The new borough's area was based on the local board district with minor adjustments, particularly along the southern boundary.
+On 25 February 1876 Luton became a municipal borough.
+The new borough's area was based on the local board district with minor adjustments, particularly along the southern boundary.
 The old local board's functions were taken over by the new borough council.